AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/create-an-allowlist-for-ip-based-api-access.md

 ---
 unique-page-id: 10098433
-description: "Create an [!DNL Allowlist] for IP-Based API Access - Marketo Docs - Product Documentation"
+description: Create an Allowlist for IP-Based API Access - Marketo Docs - Product Documentation
-title: "Create an [!DNL Allowlist] for IP-Based API Access"
+title: Create an Allowlist for IP-Based API Access
 exl-id: 1a2f2216-07ee-4d37-b883-458ea39fc452
 ---
-# Create an [!DNL Allowlist] for IP-Based API Access {#create-an-allowlist-for-ip-based-api-access}
+# Create an Allowlist for IP-Based API Access {#create-an-allowlist-for-ip-based-api-access}

 Sometimes, you want to give API access only to a specific IP address or a range of addresses.
 To do this, you first enable restrictions, then specify the IP addresses that are allowed to use the APIs.